functionx37/Homework-in-RUC/README.md

-# My Homework of Introductory Programming
+# Homework of Introductory Programming

 Personal collection of programming homework on yoj and coursewares.
 Only for backup.